rebelsky/sams-assorted-musings-reflections/cnix-compilation-phases.md

 The first major step in C compilation is the C *preprocessor*.
 What does a preprocessor do?
 It does textual substitution within the program.
-Among other things, it strips out all of the comments.  it merges in the text of any `#include`d files, it replaces `#define`d constants with their values [1], and it replaces macro calls with the body of the macro, doing appropriate argument substitution along the way.
+Among other things, it strips out all of the comments.
+It merges in the text of any `#include`d files, it replaces `#define`d constants with their values [1], and it replaces macro calls with the body of the macro, doing appropriate argument substitution along the way.
 The C